 The second issue is finding the uninverted Smart Port signal.
 It is possible to get the uninverted S.Port signal on the board just like other receivers as shown in this tutorial, but the pin is so tiny it’s quite challenging to solder on.

 Finally, the antennas are not optimal.
 I wish they just follow the XSR and solder the antennas directly to the receiver rather than using those fragile iPEX connectors which are only designed for a few mating cycles.

-And just like the XSR, the R-XSR is still using the so called “1/5 wavelength” antennas, which means the antenna elements are measured at 26mm rather 31mm (if they had 1/4 wavelength antennas).
-Many people including myself have found that it affects the range significantly.
-Despite many have complained about it to Frsky, they’ve so far refused to change this decision.
-According to FinalGlide, their reasons behind this design is to reduce the chance of a prop strike, which doesn’t make much sense to be honest (Chad and me disagree with this reason).
-However you can simply strip the antenna shielding to extend the antenna element to your desirable length.
+And just like the XSR, the R-XSR is using “1/5 wavelength” antennas, which means the antenna elements shorter than the original X4R-SB of 1/4 wavelength antennas.
+Many people including have reported range issues and complained about it to Frsky.
+We’ve been told the reason behind this design is to reduce the chance of a prop strike, which doesn’t make much sense to be honest.
+However if you are having range issue, you can simply strip the antenna shielding to extend the antenna element and experiment until you find your desirable length.

 If none of these issues bother you, then you should definitely get it while they are still in stock.
 But because of the release of the new RX, the old XSR prices have dropped considerably to only about $17.

 Frsky finally listened and might release a version of the R-XSR RX in the near future that has a separate, uninverted SmartPort output.
 This is great news for those who are running an F4 board that doesn’t have an inverted UART for S.Port signal.
 We don’t know when this will be available yet.

 Frsky has just released a new revision of the R-XSR, that has added the “uninverted SBUS” and “uninverted Smart Port” solder pads.
 As far as I know, they won’t release a version with just the uninverted signals, so this is it.
 But still it’s much easier to solder to.